dwellons/DonationLog/README.md

 the end of the year.

 Often times individuals are tracking and managing those donations by hand in a notebook or in a spreadsheet.
 This is time-consuming and in efficient.
-This is an application that will let users record donations as they come, and then let managers be able to search through the recordings using different search options.
+This is an application that will let donations record donations as they come, and then let managers be able to search through the recordings using different search options.
 It will return a summary that the manager can use for finances or other reasons, or to share with donors.
 It is open source and free to use for any non-profit